1. Canadian Subject Headings: History and background

 6. Identifying headings that are authorized in CSH, but not in LCSH

-In the MARC display: For headings authorized in CSH, but not in LCSH, 008 field, character position 11 (Subject heading system/thesaurus) contains value "k" (Canadian Subject Headings).
+In the MARC record: For headings authorized in CSH, but not in LCSH, 008 field, character position 11 (Subject heading system/thesaurus) contains value "k" (Canadian Subject Headings).
 This means the heading is found in CSH but is not a valid LCSH.
-For example, using the above examples, the 008 field for Aboriginal tourism—Canada contains "000913 neanknnbabn a ana" and the 008 field for Cabinet ministers—Canada contains "860430 neanknnbabn a ana".
 Headings that are valid in LCSH contain value "a" (Library of Congress Subject Headings) in 008 field, character position 11.
-This means the heading is a valid LCSH carried over into CSH.
-For example, in the record for Actors—Canada, the 008 field contains "850812 neanannbabn a ana".

-If there is an equivalent LCSH heading not used in CSH, this is contained in a 7XX field with 2nd indicator "0".
-For example, the record for Cabinet ministers—Canada contains the valid CSH heading in field 150 and the equivalent LCSH heading in field 750:
+Equivalent LCSH headings are contained in a 7XX field with 2nd indicator "0".
+For example, the CSH record for Cabinet ministers—Canada contains the valid CSH heading in field 150 and the equivalent LCSH heading in field 750:

 150 ##$aCabinet ministers$zCanada